waqaskayani/simple-spdk-app/readme.md

 - Make sure that the mem-size (e.g. 1G) is passed into the container to be used when launching the process

 ##  Solution
-Following is a detailed explanation of the solution to problem, and steps that were taken to achieve it.
+Following is a detailed explanation of the solution to problem, repository code and steps that were taken to achieve it.

 ### Directory structure:
 The repository is structured in following directories: